Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- Boston has entered 21 games this season as the underdog by +115 or more and is 12-9 in those contests.
+- Boston has a record of 12-7 in games where bookmakers have it as underdogs of at least +120 on the moneyline.

-- The Red Sox have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Red Sox have a 45.5% chance of pulling out a win.

-- Boston and its opponents have gone over the total this season in 37 of its 71 opportunities.
+- Boston's games have gone over the total in 38 of its 72 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!